 Now, they are using data from disparate sources to build even bigger, targeted profiles.
 And because we don’t immediately recognize these new profiles, we may miss a breach that had occurred.
-What happens is we learn that you know that data was breached a year and a half ago, and they’ve had that data for a year and a half.
+So what happens is we learn that you know that data was breached a year and a half ago, and they’ve had that data for a year and a half.

 What happened was is they did numerous breaches and then what they did was they aggregated these three pieces of information because now you have the health record, the medical records, the financial records, and their financial statements.
-You can start to target people, as you said with ransomware or other types of things, and you know you get a much bigger and better profile.
+So you can start to target people, as you said with ransomware or other types of things, and you know you get a much bigger and better profile.

-When you start to see data sources from three or four places, there’s no question that the perpetrators of these breaches are getting more and more sophisticated; it’s becoming more difficult to catch them because they’re operating in cryptocurrencies, so it’s harder to track them.
+When you start to see data sources from three or four places, there’s no question that the perpetrators of these breaches are getting more and more sophisticated; it’s becoming more challenging to catch them because they’re operating in cryptocurrencies, so it’s harder to track them.

 The volume of data available is attractive, and if they have a large retailer, that volume of data in and of itself might be enough for the perpetrator to get the value they want.
 As you said, they might aggregate across, I don’t know, multiple dispensaries in a region and optimize the value of the data they can get there.
 When I say optimize, it depends, I suppose, on what their goal is, whether it’s to sell it, whether it’s to expose it and cause damage to these individuals, or whether it’s do something like lock it up and do a ransomware-type scenario.

-Another challenge is that we talk about these people collecting this data like they’re these the various uh individuals.
+Another challenge is that we talk about these people collecting this data like they’re these various individuals.
 Still, for the most part, many of these people are big tech Every day, we read about Big tech violating our data privacy regularly.
 Companies that are just using it and selling it.

-Absolutely, there’s no question.
+There’s no question.
 I mean, look at the biggest ones.
 Google wants to control all things data.
 I shouldn’t say all data, but they want as much data as they can get, and I’m not saying this to be disparaging to google.
 It’s their business model to be the source of data for the world.

 What makes the cannabis industry different when it comes to data security and privacy?

 To me, the biggest thing that makes it different is the risk to the individuals.
 So you go into a dispensary, and maybe it’s your regular dispensary.
-You know you’ve been there five times or 10 times or 20 times in a year, and there’s a lot of information about your purchases which obviously imply something about your personal habits and things that you like and don’t like.
+You know you’ve been there five times or ten times or 20 times in a year, and there’s a lot of information about your purchases which imply something about your habits and things that you like and don’t like.

 As I said before, if that’s disclosed, that poses a significant risk to the individuals.
 So that’s what makes it different to me: the risk to the people who are to the customers.

 On the dispensary side, what makes the difference is the flip side of the same coin: there’s a lot of data, and there’s a lot of value to that data.
-There may be entities that think, in fact, maybe I should say there are definitely entities that canvas users likely to be customers of their product.
+So there may be entities that think, in fact, maybe I should say there are entities that canvas users likely to be customers of their product.
 So they’re going to want to access that data whether it’s purchasing that data or you know if somebody makes it available on, you know the black market or whatever it might be, then they can use it there as well.